danmonyak/EpiClockInvasiveBRCA/README.md

 ## 1. Introduction

-The code in this repository can be used to generate all figures and results found in Monyak et al., 2024.
+The code in this repository can be used to generate all figures and results found in Monyak et al. (2025).
 Preprocessing of some of the data sources is performed by Python scripts, while all generation of figures and results must be done in Jupyter notebooks and R Markdown files.

 Software requirements:
 - Python 3